Anthrax is an infectious disease that’s caused by bacteria. It’s very rare in the United States, but it can be very serious.

 - Dizziness or confusion

-If it worsens, you could also have other symptoms like shock or trouble breathing, or develop a condition called meningitis, which means there is inflammation in your brain and spinal cord.
+If it worsens, you could also have other symptoms like shock or trouble breathing, or develop a condition called meningitis, which means there is inflammation in the membranes surrounding your brain and spinal cord.
 This can be life-threatening.

 If you get anthrax by injecting illegal drugs like heroin, you might have: